alicejasmine/acmecorporation/README.md

 # Run the Project and Tests

 **- backend:**
-  - Navigate to the Backend Directory:
+  - Navigate to the Api Directory:
     ```bash
     cd api
     ```